 Performance testing is the process of determining how well a system responds to a given workload and how stable it is.
 Speed, robustness, dependability, and application size are often examined using performance tests.

-Performance testing is used to identify performance bottlenecks that might lead to a poor user experience and even programme failure.
+Performance testing is used to identify performance bottlenecks that might lead to poor user experience and even program failure.
 Slow response times, inadequate scalability, excessively long load times, system downtime, software bugs, and other issues are the most typical system bottlenecks.

 When using the output database checkpoint and database check-in QTP, select the SQL manual queries option.
 When choosing the custom queries option, enter the "select" queries to collect the data from the database, and then compare the projected and actual results.

 A join joins two or more tables together and displays the results as a single collection of data.

 The following are the several types of joins in SQL:

 There are four main forms of joins in Oracle/PLSQL.